jenniezheng/Full_Stack_Web/README.md

 # Full-Stack-Web
-I'm learning full-stack web development with on mongodb, express, and node.js.
+I'm learning full-stack web development with a focus on mongodb, express, and node.js.